ayorich/miniMusic/README.md

 - get a understanding of higher order components(ERRORHANDLING)
 - understand Lazyloading
 - understanding of Authetication and sessions
-- making use of CSS Grid ,transition,perspective, transform and media queries
+- making use of CSS Grid ,transition,perspective, transform and media queries(but not mobile reponsive).

 ## project link